 Horatio Hung-Yan Law is a Portland based artist who works in installation and public art.
 He creates collaborative work with diverse communities to connect with the regular folks, and to explore the current human conditions.
 He is a faculty member of the Pacific Northwest College of Art in Portland, Oregon.

 3pm - 4:30pm, Mt.
 Tabor Hall 138

-Join as talented Southeast Center faculty and students present their original works.
+Join as talented Southeast Campus faculty and students present their original works.

 Meredith Cole—Literary Reading, Discussion and Workshop

 Award-winning Seattle poet Meredith Cole reads from her book, Miniatures (Marsh Hawk Press, 2012), discusses her creative process, and leads the audience in a short exercise.
 Tony Hoagland describes Cole's poems as "constructs of transience and delicacy from a quasi-Asian tradition—but these values are also challenged and debunked by the wit and pragmatism of a highly American speaker."

 Multi-Disciplinary Demo Fair Featuring Daniela Repas, Mylan Rakich, Pauline Tait and Petra Sairanen

 Four talented visual artists from a variety of disciplines demonstrate their process in an informal fair in the Great Hall.
 Come ask questions, chat with the artists or just watch them do their thing.

 Petra Sairanen demonstrates her egg tempura painting technique.